typpos/fractorium/Data/BuildGuideQtCreator.md

 `fractorium/Bin/x64/Release`

-Regardless of the IDE chosen, the output folder will have the same contents:
+The output contents will be:

 ```
 dark.qss